chioyili/6m-software-1.1-sd-intro/assignment.md

 5. What is the code you use to keep the blue box within the purple?
 ```
-Add this to the child class:
+Add this to the '.child' class:
 box-sizing: border-box;
 ```